oracle/terraform-provider-oci/website/docs/r/dns_zone.html.markdown

 	 **Example:** `{"Department": "Finance"}`
 * `name` - (Required) The name of the zone.
 * `resolution_mode` - (Optional) (Updatable) The resolution mode of a zone defines behavior related to how query responses can be handled.
+See [Private DNS Zone Transparency](https://docs.cloud.oracle.com/iaas/Content/DNS/Tasks/privatedns.htm#use-cases__resolution) for more information.
-* `scope` - (Required) Specifies to operate only on resources that have a matching DNS scope.
+* `scope` - (Optional) Specifies to operate only on resources that have a matching DNS scope.
-* `view_id` - (Required) The OCID of the private view containing the zone.
+* `view_id` - (Optional) The OCID of the private view containing the zone.
 This value will be null for zones in the global DNS, which are publicly resolvable and not part of a private view.
 * `zone_type` - (Required) The type of the zone.
 Must be either `PRIMARY` or `SECONDARY`. `SECONDARY` is only supported for GLOBAL zones.